Brăila: Ottoman harbour

-Around 1538–1540 (perhaps during the Suleiman the Magnificent's military expedition against Petru Rareș), the city became a part of the Ottoman Empire, being organized as a kaza.
+Around 1538–1540, perhaps during the Suleiman the Magnificent's military expedition against Petru Rareș, the city became a part of the Ottoman Empire, being organized as a kaza and forming part of the Silistra Eyalet.
 The town was part of the Empire's northern defensive network and the Ottomans built a stone stronghold in the town.

 The Ottoman Empire ruled it from 1538–1540 until 1829; the Ottomans called it Ibrail or Ibraila.
-It was briefly ruled by Michael the Brave, prince of Wallachia (1595–1596).
+It was briefly ruled by Michael the Brave, prince of Wallachia (1595–1596) before it was recaptured by the Ottomans.

 Modern history

 In 1711, the city was besieged and conquered by a Wallachian-Russian army during the Pruth River Campaign.
-In 1829, it was granted to Wallachia by the Akkerman Convention.
+In 1828, the siege of Brăila took place.
+The following year, it was officially granted to Wallachia by the Treaty of Adrianople.

 During the 19th century, the port became one of the three most important ports on the Danube in Wallachia, the other two being Turnu and Giurgiu.
 The city's greatest period of prosperity was at the end of the 19th century and in the early 20th century, when it was an important port for most of the merchandise coming in and going out of Romania.
+In 1912, Brăila had 65,711 residents and during the Interwar period when the population was around 68,000, the city had a Jewish population of about 11,000 (16.1%) and a Greek population of about 5,000 (7.35%).

 During World War II, Brăila was captured on 28 August 1944 by Soviet troops of the 3rd Ukrainian Front in the course of the Jassy–Kishinev Offensive.

 After the 1989 Revolution, Brăila entered a period of economic decline.

-In 2018, a terror attack in the city left 10 people injured.

 Demographics

-At the 2011 census, Brăila had an estimated population of 180,302, a decrease from the figure recorded at the 2002 census.
-The ethnic makeup was as follows:
+At the 2021 census, Brăila had a population of 154,686, a decrease from the figure recorded at the 2011 census.
+The ethnic makeup was as follows (as of 2011):